DanAdewole/Top-Movie-Lisitings/README.md

 # Top Movies Listings

-A Flask Project to list top 10 movies
+A Flask Project to list top 10 movies, and list information about them